veleek/CollapseEverythingElse/Readme.md

-﻿# Collapse Everything Else Extensions
+# Collapse Everything Else Extension for Visual Studio

 A simple Visual Studio extension that allows you to collapse all outlining sections in the current document except for the currently highligted one.